Seasearch Diving

 Qualifications and experience

 Cornwall Wildlife Trust organises a programme of dives and snorkels each year.
 To train as a Seasearch snorkeller or free diver, you need to be a strong swimmer who is confident and experienced at snorkelling/freediving in the UK.
+You must be able to confidently swim at least 200m with fins, snorkel, mask, and wetsuits.
 To take part in the scuba dives, you need to meet our safety minimum requirements;

 Photo credit Matt Slater.